svg-utils/svgo-ll/docs/command-line-options.md

 <a id="disable"></a>
 `--disable <plugin...>`
-Specify one or more plugins specified by `--preset` or `--config` which should not be run.
+Specify one or more plugins which should not be run.

 <a id="config"></a>
 `--config <FILENAME>`